finos/FDC3/docs/app-directory/overview.md

 #### Intent resolution

-AppD provides information to the Desktop Agent on which applications support particular [intents](../intents/overview) and the context types they require as input to them.
+AppD provides information to the Desktop Agent on which applications can handle particular [intents](../intents/overview) and the context types they support as input to them.
 This allows the Desktop Agent to implement an [intent resolver](../api/spec#resolvers) that can launch applications and pass the intent and context to them to operate on, supporting workflows between applications that didn't require prior bilateral agreements between the application providers.

 ### For an Application Provider